-After independence, the Government of India passed Reserve Bank (Transfer to Public Ownership) Act, 1948 and took over RBI after paying appropriate compensation to the private shareholders.
-From January 1, 1949, RBI started functioning as a government owned central bank of India.
+After independence, the Government of India passed Reserve Bank (Transfer to government owned central bank of India.
 It had three departments.
 The RBI was the central bank of Burma until 1947, and the central bank of Pakistan until June 1948.